helenavallicrosa/helenavallicrosa.github.io/outreach.md

 **VIDEO**

 [Ni hi ha ciència sense diversitat](https://www.youtube.com/watch?app=desktop&v=8nn4dMdkvhI)<br>
 No science without diversity (Catalan, Spanish, subtitles in English).
-Claim for a more diverse science in order to make it representative of all races, genders, cultural backgrounds, and physical capabilities.
+Claim for a more diverse science to make it representative of all races, genders, cultural backgrounds, and physical capabilities.

 ---